fernandpaiva/fernandpaiva/README.md

 ## Hello, my name is Fernando Paiva.
-I am a developer in .NET technologies and a Quality Analyst. 👋
+I am a developer in .NET technologies and a Software Quality Analyst. 👋

 💻 Tech Stack: